-Between towel drying (very gently patting) my face and applying the next dose, my stinging skin bought some tears to my eyes, but I keep telling myself that it is fine, we are almost halfway through the treatment—stay tough.
+Between towel drying (very gently patting) my face and applying the next dose, my stinging skin brought some tears to my eyes, but I keep telling myself that it is fine, we are almost halfway through the treatment—stay tough.
 Then, as I apply the cream onto my dry skin, the grit and the scratching only add to the pain.

-All the while, hubby and my five-year-old are in bed keeping a close watch making sure I am okay.
+All the while, hubby and my five-year-old are in bed keeping a close watch, making sure I am okay.
 What can I say?
 I am fine and just need a few quiet minutes to let my fiery skin settle down.
 After some quiet, and coffee and toast, we are back to where we were yesterday—just feeling generally uncomfortable and hot and scratchy.

-Funny story, last night after dinner I noticed in the mirror that I had what looked like the remnants of a beautiful dinner on the edge of my mouth—which my hubby and I thought was pretty funny.
+Funny story: Last night after dinner, I noticed in the mirror that I had what looked like the remnants of a beautiful dinner on the edge of my mouth—which my hubby and I thought was pretty funny.
 Now that it hurts to stretch my mouth too widely during dinner (or if I laugh or smile too hard), it was quite possible that there was food on my face.
 But no!
 Closer inspection revealed parts of my skin flaking and clumping at the corner of my mouth—which is particularly unsightly.

 So I will continue on with my day—headache in the background—not laughing too hard and continually keeping my mind busy to avoid the discomfort of my face.